Health and fitness apps are booming and the market is forecast to reach $US14.64 billion by 2027.

 I've also kept up the physical activity the program encouraged, running regularly and attending boot camp once a week, as well as aiming for 10,000 steps each day.
 The lessons I learned with Noom have made me more mindful of the choices and have definitely assisted me in maintaining a healthy weight.

 Using the app

 The way you use the app – logging foods and weigh-ins being the primary functions – was simple enough.
 The food library you could choose from was lacking in Australian products, which was somewhat annoying at times.
-I make most of my meals from scratch so this wasn't a huge issue, but I'd imagine if you bought a lot of processed foods it might be more of an irritation.
+I make most of my meals from scratch so this wasn't a huge issue, but I'd imagine if you bought a lot of processed foods or regularly ate out it might be more of an irritation.